Find out more about combining your credit card debt into one low or 0% interest rate credit card

 If the minimum monthly repayment amount is as low as 2% of the card balance, the interest can often exceed the amount owed.
 This means that simply making the minimum repayments will never be enough to pay off the credit card debt in full.

-Read our debt help advice guides for more information on credit card debt consolidation and to find sources of debt help.
+Read our debt help guides for more information on credit card debt consolidation and to find sources of debt help.

 - Debt Consolidation Loans Consolidation loans can be suitable for people whose debts are spread over multiple sources